 I was a vegetarian for more than 10 years.
 I loved being a vegetarian.

-When I was in college, I was a vegetarian, and I ate in whatever meatless options the dining hall served.
+Anyway, when I was in college, I was a vegetarian, and I ate in whatever meatless options the dining hall served.

 I was dubious about peanut sauce, but once I tried it?
 I was in love!